emersonsmall/blast-app/README.md

   * Docker and Docker Compose
   * Node.js and npm
-  * An AWS account with the required services configured.
+  * An AWS account with the required services configured

 ### Installation